Olympics: Powerful Sheikh Ahmad temporarily leaves IOC roles

 “Sheikh Ahmad is willing and ready to attend the hearing as and when decided.”

+“The IOC can confirm that the Chief Ethics and Compliance Officer received a letter from Sheikh Ahmad Al-Fahad Al-Sabah in line with the content of the official statement issued by his office this morning,” an IOC official said.

+There were no details regarding the time frame of the ethics investigation.

-The Kuwaiti, who has been an IOC member since 1992, is a close ally of IOC President Thomas Bach and was among his supporters in the runup of his election in 2013.
+The Kuwaiti, who has been an IOC member since 1992, is a close ally of IOC President Thomas Bach and was among his supporters in the run-up to his election in 2013.

-The Sheikh is up for re-election as ANOC President later this month.
+Sheikh Ahmad is up for re-election as ANOC President later this month.

 A high-ranking member of Kuwait’s royal family and former Secretary General of the Organization of Petroleum Exporting Countries (OPEC), Sheikh Ahmad has been involved in sports administration for decades.

-But in 2017, after almost a decade as one of the game’s main power brokers, he stepped away from his involvement in world football amid a U.S. Department of Justice probe into world soccer’s body FIFA’s affairs.
+But in 2017, after almost a decade as one of soccer’s main power brokers, he stepped away from his involvement in world football amid a U.S. Department of Justice probe into the affairs of the sport’s world ruling body FIFA.

-Reporting by Karolos Grohmann; Editing by Mitch Phillips/Amlan Chakraborty
+Reporting by Karolos Grohmann,; Editing by Mitch Phillips/Ed Osmond